Serving Fort Lauderdale, Miami and all of Florida

 - Lost income

 - Property damage

-If you or a loved one has been injured or killed in an automobile accident, call Plantation, FL, automobile accident attorneys Fenster & Cohen, P.A. by calling (954) 473-1500 or toll-free at (877) 845-8989 or contact us online.
+If you or a loved one has been injured or killed in an automobile accident, call Plantation, FL, automobile accident attorneys Fenster & Cohen, P.A. by calling (954) 473-1500 or contact us online.
 The initial consultation is free of charge, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.